WEC-Sim/WEC-Sim/source/ptosim.rst

 Tutorial: RM3 with PTO-Sim
 +++++++++++++++++++++++++++++++++
 This section describes how to use RM3 with PTO-Sim.
-Two tutorials will be given in this section: one for the RM3 with a hydraulic PTO (non-compressible and compressible) and another for the RM3 with a direct drive PTO.
+Two tutorials will be given in this section: one for the RM3 with a hydraulic PTO (non-compressible) and another for the RM3 with a direct drive PTO.

 RM3 with Hydraulic PTO